alexg84/GCP-Daily-SnapshotS/README.md

 # GCP-Daily-SnapshotS
-Bash script for listing VM by lables and creting snapshots
+Bash script for listing GCE by labels and creating snapshots